danielyxie/bitburner/doc/source/basicgameplay/terminal.rst

 The :code:`dir` optional parameter allows you to specify the directory for which to display files.

-The :code:`| grep pattern` optional parameter allows you to only display files and directories with a certain pattern in their names.
+The :code:`--grep pattern` optional parameter allows you to only display files and directories with a certain pattern in their names.

 Examples::

     // List files/directories with the '.script' extension in the current directory
-    $ ls | grep .script
+    $ ls --grep .script

     // List files/directories with the '.js' extension in the root directory
-    $ ls / | grep .js
+    $ ls / --grep .js

     // List files/directories with the word 'purchase' in the name, in the :code:`scripts` directory
-    $ ls scripts | grep purchase
+    $ ls scripts --grep purchase

+    // List files/directories in a single-column list format.
+    $ ls -l

 lscpu